OZoneSQT/Llm_Api/README.md

 ## Service
-Projece is made by a series of micro services; a client, sends a promt to a llm, through a RAG.
+Project is made by a series of micro services; a client, sends a promt to a llm, through a RAG.
 - dep_download.ps1: Download dependicis for later offline/controlled setup.
 - dep_install_service.ps1: Install dependices from wheelhouse.
 - data-folder: Holds generated data.